balabit/syslog-ng-gitbook/chapters/chapter_3/section_4.md

    export LDFLAGS="-L${HOMEBREW_PREFIX}/lib ${LDFLAGS}"
    ```

+   > Note:
-   > Note
+   >
-   It could also happen that you must provide here further library inlcude and lib paths, e.g. for openssl 1.1.x, etc.
+   >It could also happen that you must provide here further library inlcude and lib paths, e.g. for openssl 1.1.x, etc.

 5. If you wanted to use `gcc` then to force usage of the brew installed version you might want to add